DanielRendox/RoutineTracker/README.md

 - CLEAN architecture with both repository and use cases
 - SOLID principles
 - multi-module architecture as suggested in the [NowInAndroid modularization learning journey](https://github.com/android/nowinandroid/blob/main/docs/ModularizationLearningJourney.md).
 It involves convention plugins and version catalogs for managing dependencies across modules.

+_I embrace the possibility of utilizing Kotlin Multiplatform for porting the app to other platforms in the future, so SQLDelight, Koin, and Kotlinx-datetime are used instead of traditional Android libraries such as Hilt, Room, and java.time._

 ## Wanna see how it works?
 Here are some shortcuts